Horse Girl: Plot

-Sarah is an introverted young woman whose mother committed suicide.
+Sarah is an introverted young woman whose mother died by suicide.
 After finding Sarah home alone on her birthday, Sarah's roommate Nikki invites her boyfriend Brian and his roommate, Darren, over for a double date.
 The four smoke marijuana and have drinks.
 The date is interrupted by Sarah's nose bleeding.
 After Darren leaves, Sarah has a dream in which she lies face up in a white room.
 A man and woman also lie down near her, unaware of their surroundings.

 The following morning, Nikki awakens to find Sarah sleeping on the living room floor and large scratch marks running across the wall.
 Darren returns to the apartment to retrieve his car and asks Sarah on a date.
 At work, she has another nose bleed.
 While recovering, she recognizes Ron, a man walking outside who resembles the one from her dream.
 Later, Sarah spends an afternoon with her childhood friend Heather who suffered a traumatic brain injury in a riding accident.
 Heather has recurrent seizures and short-term memory loss.

 While driving home, Sarah stops at a red light near a water facility.
 She then finds herself in her kitchen with the tap running, unable to account for the elapsed time.
 She later hears a woman talking indistinctly in another room when no one is home.
 She then finds that her car has been stolen from her garage.

 Gary, Sarah's wealthy stepfather, learns that the car has appeared at a tow yard, as the registration is still in his name.
 He brings her to retrieve it, and the tow driver reveals that the car was abandoned near a water facility in the middle of the road.

 Later, Sarah apparently sleepwalks out of her apartment and awakens standing outside by a telephone booth.
 At her apartment, she discovers that somehow only some minutes had passed.
 At work, her boss Joan suggests that she visit a doctor given her familial history of mental health problems.